 Every day at Posture People, we work with people with varying levels of arthritis.
 From students to pensioners, arthritis can affect anyone and can cause severe discomfort and pain.
-Medical News recently reported that links have been proven between arthritis and sleep disturbance and depression and Arthritis Research UK have started to raise awareness with National Arthritis Week and a series of events to raise awareness of the condition.
+Medical News recently reported that links have been proven between arthritis, sleep disturbance and depression.
+Arthritis Research UK have started to raise awareness with National Arthritis Week and a series of events to raise awareness of the condition

 The people we see are computer users, (most commonly with arthritis of the spine, hands, neck and hips) wanting our help to safely use their computers at home.
 As well as recommending ergonomic equipment, we offer them advice on dealing with arthritis, which we’d like to share with you now.